djangonaut-space/program/README.md

 feedback.
 Navigators can rotate in attending these "office-hours".

 [^1]: Having multiple Djangonauts per Navigator scales better than a 1:1 mentorship relationship.
-This has an added benefit that peers can help eachother in a community setting.
+This has an added benefit that peers can help each other in a community setting.
 [^2]: It can be intimidating to post questions and ask for help in very public settings.
   The program will aim to uplift Djangonauts to be comfortable with this by the end of the